JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     DELETE http://localhost:9090/shoppingList/AN_ID_GOES_HERE
     ```

    To try this request, replace `AN_ID_GOES_HERE` with an existing ID.

-Now you have a backend that can support all operations needed for a functional shopping list.
+Now you have a backend that can support all of the necessary operations for a functional shopping list.
 Move on to building a
 JavaScript frontend for the application, which will allow users to easily inspect, add, and check off elements from
 their shopping list.